fz172/fanfly/_posts/2024-01-26-eaa_tech_counselor_visit.md

 ### Priming or no?

 The more likely to meet water, the more "yes prime".
-In california hangers, not so mcuh.
+In california hangers, not so much.

 ## Wire standoff